-A mortal sin is one in which the act itself is serious (grave matter), the person who commits the act knows it (full knowledge), and yet they freely choose to act (deliberate consent).
+A mortal sin is one in which the act itself is serious (grave matter), the person knows it is serious (full knowledge), and yet, he or she freely chooses to commit it (deliberate consent).
 Mortal sin deprives the soul of sanctifying grace and, without repentance, leads to eternal damnation.

 A venial sin is one in which at least one of the above three conditions is lacking.
-Venial sin does not deprive the soul of sanctifying grace, but it offends God, weakens the spiritual health of the soul, and often leads to mortal sin.
+Venial sin does not deprive the soul of sanctifying grace, but it still offends God, weakens the spiritual health of the soul, and can eventually lead to mortal sin.

-To receive Holy Communion in a state of mortal guilt is to commit an additional grave sin of sacrilege.
+To receive Holy Communion in a state of mortal guilt is to commit the additional grave sin of sacrilege.
 A person must first confess all mortal sins in the sacrament of Penance.
-The Church also highly recommends the confession of venial sins.
+The Church also highly recommends the sacramental confession of venial sins.

 What Is the Purpose of the Divine Moral Law, or Morality?

-The purpose of the divine moral law is to show man how God intends him to live so that he may be safely guided to heaven.
-Morality directs human behavior according to God’s holy will, and, when human behavior contradicts the divine will, its precepts reveal that one has departed from the way that leads to heaven.
+The purpose of the divine moral law is to reveal to every person how God intended him or her to live.
+Morality guides human behavior according to God’s will, and, when such behavior contradicts the divine will, the specific precepts of the law warn the individual that he or she has departed from the way of God.

 Where is the Divine Moral Law Revealed?

-The divine moral law is revealed in the Ten Commandments and the Gospel precepts.
-These teachings comprise the apex of all moral law.
-They explain the “way of perfection,” the way of the saints.
-Catholic catechesis and moral theology provide a fuller exposition of these fundamental moral teachings, and apply them to the circumstances and dilemmas of daily life, many of which did not exist during the biblical era.
+The divine moral law is revealed in its fundamentals in the Ten Commandments and is further expounded in the Gospel.
+These teachings, because of their inherent loftiness and because they are founded on the love of the one true God, comprise the apex of all morality.
+They reveal the “way of perfection,” the way of the saints.
+Catholic catechesis and moral theology provide a fuller exposition of these fundamental moral teachings, and apply them to the specific circumstances and dilemmas of daily life, many of which did not exist during the biblical era.
 Examples of such new moral dilemmas include in vitro fertilization and human cloning, about which the Word of God obviously says nothing.

 What Is the Holy Eucharist?

 The Holy Eucharist is the Body and Blood, Soul and Divinity of Jesus Christ under the appearances of bread and wine.
-It is not a mere symbol, image, or metaphor of Jesus.
+It is not merely a symbol, image, or metaphor of Jesus’ teachings or His love for us.
 Rather, “it is the Lord” who continues to dwell among His people as Emmanuel, “God with us,” in His Eucharistic presence.

 What Is the Holy Mass?